Capabilities live on the read response

 Settings

 settings declares persistent device configuration with current values and bounds.
-The canonical writable surface:
+It sits beside commands on the read, and like commands it is a per-device-type surface: settings are how a device operates, not what it does.
+The battery’s canonical writable surface:

 | Setting | Type | Unit | Meaning |